zchking/docs/pages/katalon-studio/docs/record-web-utility-version-50-to-54.md

 5. Execute all your test steps on the browser.
 All of your actions performed on the browser will be recorded by Katalon Studio.
-    For the scope of this tutorials, let’s access [demoaut.katalon.com](http://demoaut.katalon.com), click on the Make Appointment button, then click on the Login button.
+    For the scope of this tutorials, let's access [demoaut.katalon.com](http://demoaut.katalon.com), click on the Make Appointment button, then click on the Login button.
     ![](../../images/katalon-studio/docs/record-web-utility-version-50-to-54/image2017-10-17 17_6_25.png)